orsonteodoro/oiledmachine-overlay/README.md

 *dev-net/protobuild uses Protobuild.exe to generate protobuild files.
 We do not know if the compiled protobuild.exe is safe to use.
 This is required to generate monogame project files.
 Monogame comes with binary protobuild.exe, but we are gentoo.
 We compile everything from the source code.

 *dev-dotnet/koala is a for facy.
-I is used to interact with the Facebook Graph API in ruby.
+It is used to interact with the Facebook Graph API in Ruby.

 *media-gfx/libcaca contains an experimental special 256 color patch from Ben Wiley Sittler.
 I don't know if the patch actually works from emperical tests.
 Maybe it is just me or I forward patched it wrong.
 I use the experimental 256 color for facy to render Facebook photos, animated gifs, and Facebook videos to try to better render skin color.
 I still think Termpic colors rendering is better.

+The dev-dotnet folder contains fixes for both dotnet overlay and shnurise overlay ebuilds.
+They many of the ebuilds in that folder in this overlay are dependencies for the latest stable Monodevelop and for Monogame.

 TODO (NOT COMMITED):